 Visiting the Tombs

 As you explore the royal tombs of Luxor, there’s one crucial thing you need to keep in mind: the artwork in the tombs was never intended for the eyes of the public, nor even for the living.
-The reliefs were meant to be observed by the spirit, or ka, of the deceased.
+Rather, the reliefs were meant to be observed by the soul of the deceased.

 In death, the pharaoh identifies with Osiris, lord of the underworld.
 And with the help of various deities, he must overcome obstacles, such as the serpent Apopis, put in place by the great adversary, Set.
 The ultimate goal is to overcome these challenges, identifying with Horus and rising up to the heavens.
 There, the pharaoh becomes one with Re for eternity.